zulip/zulip.github.io/gsoc-ideas.md

   documentation and tests.
 Recommended reading includes Slack's documentation for these features, the Zulip message sending code path, and the linked pull request. **Skills required**: Strong Python/Django skills.
-Expert: Tim Abbott
+Expert: Steve Howell.

 - Build a system for managing Zulip bots entirely on the web.
   Right now, there's a somewhat cumbersome process where you download